 Share or Pin for Later

 If you’ve got the urge to grow things but need some serious short cuts that will get you beautiful flowers, plants, and even vegetables without a lot of work or hassle then you’ve come to the right place!
-I’ve got 5 of the top gardening tips so you can enjoy an awesome garden in less time than you think!
+I’ve got 5 of the top gardening tips so you can enjoy an awesome garden in less time and with less worry and less stress than you think!

 Full disclosure – I’m not so big on the planting, watering, weeding, worrying about pests, etc. part of all that.
 My husband teases that we just need to get a house next door to a botanical garden so that I can walk through it, enjoy all the plants, and don’t have to actually do everything that it takes to keep it that way.